Multi-Source Causal Inference Using Control Variates: Control Variates for Outcome Selection Bias

-Eq.~\eqref{eq:proposed-estimator-general} applies to any estimand $\psi$, as long as it is correlated with ATE and we are able to obtain consistent estimators of it from both datasets.
+\textbf{Variance reduction with the odds ratios.} Note that Eq.~\eqref{eq:proposed-estimator-general} applies to any estimand $\psi$, as long as it is correlated with ATE and we are able to obtain consistent estimators of it from both datasets.
 We show that when $\OCal_1$ suffers from outcome selection bias, we can use the odds ratios as the choice of $\psi$.
-This is based on two observations: First, the conditional odds ratios and the ATE are correlated; second, the conditional odds ratios are robust to outcome selection bias under a variety of data generation models.
+This is based on two observations: First, the estimates for the conditional odds ratios and the ATE are correlated; second, the conditional odds ratios are robust to outcome selection bias under a variety of data generating processes.

 \begin{definition} The conditional odds ratio between a binary treatment $Z$ and a binary outcome $Y$ conditioned on covariates $X$ is (for brevity, $x$ denotes $X = x$):

 \end{definition}

 Under Assumption \ref{assump-ignorable}, we have $P(Y(1) = 1 |x) = P(Y(1) = 1 | Z=1,x) = P(Y = 1 | Z=1,x)$.
 Therefore, we can rewrite $\OR(x)$ in Definition~\eqref{def:odds} as: